What is expected growth / target price in a stock forecast?

 Is a positive expected growth a buy signal?

-No. Expected growth is the mean of a probability distribution, not a signal — it must be read alongside the CI90 band and growth probability to understand the spread of likely outcomes.
+No. Expected growth is the mean of a probability distribution — it must be read alongside the CI90 band and growth probability.

 How is target price calculated?

-Target price is today's price scaled by (1 + expected growth), where expected growth is the probability-weighted mean return across the model's simulated price paths at the chosen horizon.
+Today's price scaled by (1 + expected growth), where expected growth is the probability-weighted mean return across simulated paths at the chosen horizon.

 What's the difference between expected growth and growth probability?

-Expected growth is the mean return across all simulated paths; growth probability is the share of those paths that finish above today's price — a distribution can have a small positive mean while most paths are still below the current price.
+Expected growth is the mean return across all paths; growth probability is the share of paths finishing above today's price — a distribution can have a small positive mean while most paths are still below the current price.

 Educational research only — not investment advice.